Skip to main content

 Users don’t stop understanding text because it’s written clearly, they understand it more.

-We also lose trust from our users if we write ‘buzzwords’ and jargon.
+We also lose the trust of our users if we write ‘buzzwords’ and jargon.
 Often, these words are too general and vague, and can lead to misinterpretation or empty, meaningless text.
 You can generally get rid of this type of word simply by saying what you are actually doing.
 Be open and specific.

 Words to avoid